 The Northern Forest Canoe Trail

-The Outdoor Gear Exchange encourages people to get out and experience nature in new ways.
-This is why we are exited about the Northern Forest Canoe Trail.
-Stretching 740 miles from Old Forge New York to Fort Kent Maine the trail encourages people to view the north woods the way Europeans first explored this region.
-This is why the outdoor gear exchange is glad to support the NFCT as a member business.
+Outdoor Gear Exchange encourages people to get out and experience nature in new ways.
+This is why we are excited about the Northern Forest Canoe Trail.
+Stretching 740 miles from Old Forge, New York to Fort Kent, Maine, the trail encourages people to view the north woods the way Europeans first explored this region.
 To learn more about the NFCT Visit Them.

 The Dream Program - "Thank you so much for making dream your May Charity.
 The program you have running (the nickel plastic bag program) makes good sense, excites people, and certainly helps us."

 The Student Conservation Association - "Your donation of socks, hats and gloves were greatly appreciated.
 We definitely had some cold nights in central Alaska in late august."

 The Nature Conservancy Vermont - "I am deeply grateful for your generous gift, for your support of our work and for your continuing commitment to The Natures Conservancy.
 Our vital conservation work would not be possible without you."

 Environmental Law Society Vermont Law School - "On behalf of the concerned students at Vermont Law School, thank you so very much for your donation to our fundraising effort.
 Your Donated item was part of our silent auction that took place during our Earth Week Observance.
 We truly appreciate your generosity and assistance in making a substantial donation to help secure the White River watershed."

 Adirondack Mountain Club - "It is with corporate support such as yours that our organization is able to achieve its goals in our programs, while employing a balanced approach to outdoor recreation, natural resource conservation, and environmental education.
 Thank you for your generous support of ADK."